 In early 2017, the trustees approved a new small grants programme to support civil society organisations wishing to test the TFN giving circle model.
-The grants (each is 1,000 Euros) can be used towards the costs of the first three events and at least 50% must be used at the event to introduce the concept of “match funding”.
+The grants (each is 1,000 Euros per event) can be used towards the costs of the first three events and at least 50% must be used at the event to introduce the concept of “match funding”.
 The grants have been highly effective at fast tracking new TFN groups, leveraging further funds, engaging new donors and supporting many small, community based projects.
 This approach has now been extended to Albania, Argentina, Brazil, Cyprus, Hungary, Italy, Latvia, Palestine, Poland, Romania (via Diaspora events in UK, Belgium and Finland), Russia, Turkey and Uruguay.

 The Philanthropy Workshop

 The Philanthropy Workshop (TPW) is a world leader in strategic philanthropy education and networking.
 Its flagship programme, TPW Intensive is a high level workshop comprised of three rigorous week long modules held in a single year in different parts of the world.
 Fred has been a Member of TPW since 2006.

 Since 2002, the Association for Community Relations (ARC Romania) has been supporting the development of philanthropy in Romania.
 Specifically, it has overseen the establishment of a national network of community foundations, YouthBanks and giving circles based on the TFN model.
 In 2016, FMF made a one off contribution of USD$25,000 to the organisation’s capital campaign.
 The campaign had a target of $250,000 with every dollar raised being matched by $2 by the Charles Stewart Mott Foundation.